Dibaia/Kadira-CRM/README.md

 ## Access to the platform

-With all changes completed, you should now be able to access the http:\localhost\kadira service.
+With all changes completed, you should now be able to access the http:\localhost\vtigercrm service.

 The user data defined in the default database are as follows: